opetrachev/go-coverage-report/README.md

       and don't affect coverage calculations.
     required: false

+  package-threshold:
+    description: |
+      Minimum coverage change percentage for packages to be included in "Impacted Packages" section.
+      Packages with coverage changes below this threshold will be excluded from the report.
+    required: false
+    default: "0"

+  package-file-threshold:
+    description: |
+      Minimum coverage change percentage for any file in a package to trigger package inclusion in "Impacted Packages" section.
+      If any file in a package has coverage changes above this threshold, the package will be included.
+    required: false
+    default: "0"

+  file-exclusion-threshold:
+    description: |
+      Minimum coverage change percentage for files to be included in "Changed files" section.
+      Files with coverage changes below this threshold will be excluded from the report.
+    required: false
+    default: "0"

   github-baseline-workflow-ref:
     description: |
       The ref of the GitHub actions Workflow that produces the baseline coverage.